jimthedev/esbox/README.md

 #### ES2016 in a box

-Tool for demoing and experimenting with ES2016 JavaScript in your editor and terminal.
-It has zero config and it automatically compiles and reruns your script when you save.
-Like a local JSBin but with access to Node APIs.
+Zero-configuration tool for demoing and experimenting with ES2016 JavaScript.

 ![demo-gif]

+It automatically compiles and reruns your script every time you save.
+Think  of it like JSBin for your local editor and terminal, with full access to Node APIs and modules.

 ## Install